The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Unpacking the No Free Lunch Theorem with Kolmogorov Complexity

 \section{Unpacking the No Free Lunch Theorem with Kolmogorov Complexity}

 The often cited no free lunch theorem of \citet{wolpert1996lack} states that all learners perform the same when averaged over a uniform distribution on all possible datasets.
-However, since most possible datasets are incompressible, the assumption of uniform samples subtly selects high complexity incompressible data, a set of problems on which learning is fundamentally impossible.
-Through hypothesis testing, we conclusively rule out the possibility that real datasets are as high complexity as randomly drawn ones.
-We bring to the surface the centrality of complexity in NFL theorems by deriving a new NFL theorem which uses the incompressibility of random data to show why on this data learning is impossible.
+However, since most possible datasets are incompressible, the assumption of uniform samples subtly selects high complexity incompressible data, where learning is fundamentally impossible.
+We elucidate the centrality of complexity in NFL theorems by deriving a new NFL theorem which uses the incompressibility of random data to show why on this data learning is impossible.
+In \cref{app:dataset}, we provide a brief introduction to bounding the Kolmogorov complexity of a dataset by compressing it and including the file sizes of both compressed file and decompression code.
+Through hypothesis testing, we rule out the possibility that real datasets are as high complexity as randomly drawn ones.